pbeltram/virtualdisk/readme.txt

 1. Introduction

 This device driver implements KMDF based virtual bus driver and generic virtual disk hosted on it.
-The virtual bus driver code is derived from Microsoft KMDF 1.0 “Toaster Bus” source sample.
+The virtual bus driver code is derived from Microsoft KMDF 1.0 "Toaster Bus" source sample.
 The result of this driver is functionality that allows user to add any (limited by OS resources) number virtual disks to Windows OS.
 Virtual disks are plugged-in (and out) by command line utility.